Monitor Linux Network Bandwidth Usage with nload Command

 Conclusion

-How To Use systemctl Command
+How to Use systemctl Command

 Introduce Stress Test Tools for CPU